mochi-hpc/mochi-doc/docs/source/installing.rst

 .. code-block:: console

-   spack info margo
+   spack info mochi-margo

 You should see something like the following.

 .. code-block:: console

-   AutotoolsPackage:   margo
+   AutotoolsPackage:   mochi-margo

    Description:
        A library that provides Argobots bindings to the Mercury RPC